dwrrehman/programming_language/readme.md

  - It is strictly imperative and procedural, and compiled.

- - It is strongly, statically, nominally, and dependently typed.

- - It heavily and exclusively relies on the LLVM compiler infrastructure.
+ - It is strongly and statically typed, according to the hardware's types.

+ - It provides immense control over the target assembly language.

+ - Has typed, hygenic macros, for zero-overhead abstractions.

+ - Has its own standard library, to allow for freestanding targets with no dependencies.

-The implementation for this compiler is written in C, and uses the LLVM C API.
+The implementation for this compiler is written in C, with no dependencies.
 This compiler will be used to bootstrap the real compiler once this one is finished.

 Created By Daniel Warren Riaz Rehman.